konzy/radai-takehome-challenge/README.md

 ## **Requirements**

-- While not mandatory, you are encouraged to use an offline, enterprise-scale data processing solution such as Metaflow, MLFlow, Apache Flink or any other tool suitable for distributed processing of large datasets.
+- While not mandatory, you are encouraged to use an enterprise-scale data processing solution such as Metaflow, MLFlow, Spark, Apache Flink, or any other tool suitable for distributed processing of large datasets.
 These tools can significantly enhance your pipeline's ability to handle millions of records efficiently and are highly recommended for candidates familiar with these technologies.
+You may settle on a tool that's geared towards real-time or offline batch ETL.
+Either way, be prepared to justify your choice.
-It's essential that the tool you choose can be run within a Docker container as part of the docker-compose environment locally.
+- It's essential that any additional dependencies you add to the project can be run within a Docker container as part of the docker-compose environment, locally.
+If you chose a data processing tool that requires additional infrastructure, once again, make sure to add the additional components needed to the docker-compose environment.
 - **Optimization for ML Training**: Architect your solution with a focus on machine learning training scenarios.
 This includes considerations on how data is batched, stored, and retrieved, ensuring optimized access patterns for large-scale machine learning model training.
 - **Scalability**: Your system should be designed to process millions of text records efficiently, demonstrating a clear understanding of scalability principles and distributed processing techniques.
 - **Documentation**: Provide comprehensive documentation on how to set up and run your solution, including any dependencies and environment setup.
 Clearly outline your design decisions, especially those related to the choice of data processing tools and storage schema optimizations for ML training.